pkp/plagiarism/README.md

 ; It is possible to disable auto upload at specific Journal/Server/Press level rather than globally ; disableAutoSubmission[Journal_or_Server_or_Press_path] = On

+; Verify the TLS certificate of the iThenticate API host on every outbound API request.
+; Default: On (secure).
+Set to Off ONLY for a local/staging box talking to a sandbox endpoint ; that presents a self-signed or otherwise untrusted certificate.
+; verify_ssl = On

+; Controls the `allow_insecure` flag sent when (re-)registering the inbound webhook — i.e. whether
+; iThenticate may deliver similarity results to a non-HTTPS / untrusted-cert endpoint.
+; Default: unset — the value is then derived from the webhook URL scheme: an https base_url ; registers secure (false); an http base_url registers insecure (true) and logs a warning that ; results are delivered unencrypted.
+Set it explicitly only to override that derivation:
+;   On  = your site is served over HTTPS but with a self-signed / untrusted certificate ;         (the scheme looks secure, but iThenticate cannot validate the cert, so it needs insecure delivery) ;   Off = force-refuse insecure delivery even on http (iThenticate will reject the http webhook URL) ; Takes effect only on the next webhook re-registration (php plugins/generic/plagiarism/tools/registerWebhooks.php).
+; webhook_allow_insecure = Off

 ; Other settings can be configured here; see README.md for all options.
 ```